CreLox/MinIJPlugin/README.md

 ```
 (Note: edit the filenames and the class name(s) accordingly; include an underscore in the filename of the java archive file)

 e.
-Move our java archive file into the `plugins` subfolder of `ImageJ`.
+Move our java archive file into the `plugins` subfolder of ImageJ.

 f.
 Run `ImageJ` and test the plugin.
 There should be a corresponding option in the menu if the configuration file is written correctly.